 A string is a sequence of one or more characters (letters, numbers, symbols) that can be either a constant or a variable.
 Made up of Unicode, strings are immutable sequences, meaning they are unchanging.

-September 15, 2016This Python tutorial will go over the basics of working with strings, including how to create and print strings, concatenate and replicate strings, and store strings in variables.
+This Python tutorial will go over the basics of working with strings, including how to create and print strings, concatenate and replicate strings, and store strings in variables.

 In this tutorial, we’ll go over some of the ways we can work with Python strings to make sure that all output text is formatted correctly.
-Topics we will cover include: quotes, apostrophes, multiple lines, escape characters, and raw strings will be covered.
+Topics we will cover include: quotes, apostrophes, multiple lines, escape characters, and raw strings.

-The Python string data type is a sequence made up of one or more individual characters that could consist of letters, numbers, whitespace characters, or symbols.
-Because a string is a sequence, it can be accessed in the same ways that other sequence-based data types, through indexing and slicing.
+The Python string data type is a sequence made up of one or more individual characters consisting of letters, numbers, whitespace characters, or symbols.
+Strings are sequences and can be accessed in the same ways as other sequence-based data types, through indexing and slicing.
 This tutorial will guide you through how to access strings through indexing and how to slice them through their character sequences; it will also cover counting and character location methods.